 We refer to our high-quality leather products as animal-free or vegan leather.
 Even though not all vegan leather products are chemical free, and many of these textiles contain some level of petroleum and/or polyester, they are still far less harmful for the planet than animal leather.

 We are currently sourcing and working with chemists and suppliers to create a vegan leather alternative made from biodegradable natural sources.
-It is our goal to only use these types of bio-based leather products by 2021.
+In 2020, we started using leather made from the cactus plant.
+The cactus plant is fully sustainable, requires little water, and uses no herbicides or pesticides.
+Cactus leather is luxe, water resistant, and durable.

 Cotton and French Terry